El Nido Palawan, Philippines Travel Guide

 Many visitors start their evening with a relaxing dinner at one of the numerous dining spots beside the beachfront.

-Las Cabanas Beach is a favorite spot for sunset views, having lots of bars offering cocktails and not heavy bites as the sun dips.
+Las Cabanas Beach is a favorite spot for sunset views, having lots of bars offering cocktails and rather than heavy bites as the sun dips.

-Expect casual gatherings, friendly conversations, and the sound of waves rather than large-scale theatrical performances.
+Expect casual gatherings, friendly conversations, and the sound of waves as opposed to large-scale theatrical performances.